Rep. Biggs to Newsmax: Columbia Is Not a Free Speech Issue

-On Friday the Trump administration cancelled grants and contracts worth $400 million for Columbia University, due to “inaction in the face of persistent harassment of Jewish students.”
+On Friday, the Trump administration canceled grants and contracts worth $400 million for Columbia University, due to "inaction in the face of persistent harassment of Jewish students."
 The New York-based university has been riled in protests the past week following the expulsion of several students over their actions during pro-Palestinian protests dating back to last April.
-Rep. Andy Biggs, R-Az., told Newsmax on Saturday that the actions by the administration are not “a free speech issue,” they are a “threat intimidation and harassment issue."
+Rep. Andy Biggs, R-Ariz., told Newsmax on Saturday that the actions by the administration are not "a free speech issue," they are a "threat intimidation and harassment issue."

 "A lot of people on the left are saying, well, wait a second, we've got free speech.
 You have free speech and even odious, vile, vitriolic speech can be protected.
 But here's the deal.
 It is criminal to threaten, intimidate, harass.
 It's also civilly wrong to commit libel and slander.
 We have restrictions on free speech.
 What they're engaging in there at Columbia and other universities is they're threatening, intimidating and in some cases actually committing violence against Jewish students and faculty.
 That has got to stop," Biggs said during an appearance on "Saturday Report."